JackKelly/JackKelly.github.io/_posts/2024-06-11-our-experience-of-whooping-cough.md

 In short: This has been the worst "cold" I've ever experienced.
 This has been _way_ worse for our family than covid.
 (We've had covid at least twice; and we've had all our covid jabs.
 And I thought covid was bad!).
 (Although, of course, I appreciate that covid can be far worse for other people!)

-My 12 yearold daughter was the first in our family to start coughing.
+My 12 year old daughter was the first in our family to start coughing.
 I started coughing about two weeks after my daughter.

 For my daughter and I, our symptoms started as a fairly mild cough, with no other symptoms (the "catarrhal" phase).
 But, about a week after starting coughing, we both started having severe coughing fits several times per day (the "paroxysmal" phase), and generally feeling really ill.
 These fits are no joke.
 These coughing fits completely take over your body for about a minute.
 It can feel impossible to breath.
 The only thing that stops you panicking that you'll never breath again is knowing that you've had many of these fits before, and they eventually subside.
 You wake several times a night, already in a coughing fit, fighting for breath.
 When fighting for breath between coughs, both my daughter and I made "whooping" sounds.
 We both had low blood oxygenation saturation (about 94%).
 Even once the fit subsides, my daughter and I both still felt light-headed and found it hard to breath for another minute or so after the cough, as if the cough had tightened up our lungs.
 We both had very runny noses for a few weeks.